Zara Tindall: Charity work

 Tindall frequently supports and attends events for various charitable causes, mainly revolving around spinal injuries, equestrianism, and children's causes.
 In 2005, she auctioned one of her evening gowns, worn at the London premiere of the film Seabiscuit, to raise money for tsunami relief.
 She also undertook a visit to New Zealand in her role as patron of The Catwalk Trust.
-From 1998 to 2005, she served as the president of Club 16–24, a group which encourages young people to take an interest in racing.
+From 1998 to 2005, she served as the president of Club 16–24, a group which encourages young people to take an interest in horse racing.
 She is associated with Inspire, a Salisbury-based medical research charity which helps to improve the quality of life of people with spinal cord injuries.
 She is patron of Lucy Air Ambulance for Children, which is the UK's first dedicated air transfer service to fly critically ill infants and children to hospitals for urgent care.

 Tindall has appeared at events for The Caudwell Charitable Trust, which targets children with special needs, disabilities and serious illnesses.
-In 2006, she took part in a special charity day for Cantor Index, whose staff were killed in the 11 September 2001 attacks.
+In 2006, she took part in a special charity day for Cantor Index, 658 of whose staff were killed in the 11 September 2001 attacks.
 In 2007, she became patron of the Mark Davies Injured Riders Fund.
-To help with Sport Relief 2008, she posed for a portrait by artist Jack Vettriano.
+To help with Sport Relief 2008 she posed for a portrait by artist Jack Vettriano.
 In 2009, she attended a celebrity poker tournament in Monaco in aid of Darfur, Sudan.
 In October 2010, she attended a celebrity poker tournament in London, in aid of Cancer Research UK, of which she is patron.
 In 2011, she auctioned another evening gown in aide of the Christchurch earthquake appeal, raising £22,000.
 In 2013, she visited the Stroud Maternity Ward to celebrate their 60th anniversary.
 In 2014, Tindall lent her support to the #bringbackourgirls campaign.
-In April 2020, Tindall participated in an Equestrian Relief initiative that would provide increased personal protective equipment for National Health Service workers.
+In April 2020, Tindall participated in an Equestrian Relief initiative to provide increased personal protective equipment for National Health Service workers.

 Other activities

-In June 2015, Tindall launched a line of jewellery collection, named "Zara Phillips Collection", in collaboration with Australian designer John Calleija.
-The equestrian themed collection featured the Saddle Suite and the Coronet Suite, with the prices ranging from $6,250 to $44,000.
+In June 2015, Tindall launched an equestrian-themed jewellery collection, named "Zara Phillips Collection", in collaboration with Australian designer John Calleija.

-On 17 September 2022, during the period of official mourning for Queen Elizabeth II, Tindall joined her brother and six cousins, to mount a 15-minute vigil, around the coffin of the Queen, as it lay in state at Westminster Hall.
+On 17 September 2022, during the period of official mourning for Queen Elizabeth II, Tindall joined her brother and six cousins to mount a 15-minute vigil around the coffin of the Queen, as it lay in state at Westminster Hall.
 On 19 September, with her husband Mike and daughter Mia, she joined other family members at the state funeral.